mchoi8739/sagemaker-debugger/docs/smdebug.trials.rst

 ==============

-An SMDebug trial is an object which lets you query for tensors for a given training job, specified by the path where smdebug’s artifacts are saved.
-Trial is capable of loading new tensors as and when they become available at the given path, allowing you to do both offline as well as realtime analysis.
+An SMDebug trial is an object which lets you query for tensors for a given training job, specified by the path where SMDebug's artifacts are saved.
+Trial is capable of loading new tensors as soon as they become available from the given path, allowing you to do both offline as well as real-time analysis.

+.. currentmodule:: smdebug.trials

-.. autoclass:: smdebug.trials.create_trial
+.. autoclass:: create_trial
+    :members:
+    :show-inheritance:
+    :inherited-members:

 Path of trial
 ~~~~~~~~~~~~~